 Whats in the box?

 The babyhawk itself, an extra set of props, strap and a few other things.
 Emax packaging is amazing as always, and they were some of the pioneers of making quadcopter packaging look like really nicely packaged consumer goods.
+It’s was listed in our micro fpv quad guide when released.

 This is what of the weak points of the original Babyhawk according to many.
 I myself ran mine for many months without issue, I did manage to crack one of the prop guards after many many dozens of packs, but a little super glue fixed it good as new.
 There are a variety of upgrade frame options from carbon fiber to aluminum.
 NOTE: The Babyhawk is not a great transfer option to any other standard micro frame because it uses individual ESC’s and not a 4 in 1 like most modern micros.
 So note that when shopping for an upgrade frame.